-- Residents in Portugal are taxed on their worldwide income. - $\circ~$ Non-Residents are liable to income tax only on Portuguese-sourced income, which includes that portion of income that can be allocated to the activity carried out in Portugal.
+- Residents in Portugal are taxed on their worldwide income; - Non-residents without a permanent establishment are liable to income tax only on Portuguese-sourced income; and - Non-residents with a permanent establishment in Portuguese territory are taxed on a worldwide income basis, insofar as such income is attributable to the Portuguese permanent establishment.

-17. Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?
+17. Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or coordination centres, etc?